-1932– The New York Giants drafted Homer Peel from the St. Louis Cardinals in the 1932 rule 5 draft.
+The New York Giants drafted Homer Peel from the Cardinals in the 1932 rule 5 draft in 1932.

-1942– On the last day of the regular season, the Cardinals clinch the National League pennant as sore-armed hurler Ernie White throws a five-hit complete-game, beating the Cubs in the first game of a twin bill, 9-2.
+On the last day of the regular season in 1942, the Cardinals clinch the National League pennant as sore-armed hurler Ernie White throws a five-hit complete-game, beating the Cubs in the first game of a twin bill, 9-2.
 The Redbirds also win the night cap to finish the season with 11 victories in their final 12 games.

-1942– The New York Giants selected Buddy Blattner off waivers from the St. Louis Cardinals
+The New York Giants selected Buddy Blattner off waivers in 1942 from the Cardinals

-1953– Not Cardinals related but Ed Mickelson drove in the last run ever plated by the St. Louis Browns.
+Not Cardinals related but Ed Mickelson drove in the last run ever plated by the St. Louis Browns in 1953.

-1998 In the season finale, Mark McGwire ends the historic season hitting his 69th and 70th home runs in the Cardinals’ 6-3 win over the Expos.
-Big Mac hits #70 in his last at-bat off of Expos’ rookie Carl Pavano of Southington, Connecticut.
+In the season finale in 1998, Mark McGwire ends the historic season hitting his 69th and 70th home runs in the Cardinals’ 6-3 win over the Expos.
+Big Mac hits #70 in his last at-bat off of Expos’ rookie Carl Pavano.

 Alan Storke 1884